 top of page

 If you are starting your journey into open water swimming, there are several challenges to overcome that you do not experience when swimming in a heated indoor pool.
 Once you learn how to deal with this outdoor environment, most people prefer it to lap swimming in a chlorinated pool.
-Some of these challenges include acclimatising to colder water, perhaps swimming in a wetsuit, swimming in choppy water when it is windy, swimming directly into the sun in certain directions, not
+Understanding the Challenges of Open Water Swimming Some of these challenges include acclimatising to colder water, swimming in a wetsuit, and navigating choppy water when it is windy.
+You may al

 4 min read